 Beat it, pumpkin!
 There’s a new gourd in town, and its name is butternut squash.
 Sure, you’ve probably had butternut squash roasted or puréed into soup, but it really shines in this creamy, sweet, and autumnal Butternut Squash Apple Pie.
 Adding tart, juicy apples brings out the sweet flavors of the squash and really seal the deal on its deliciousness.
 Plus, the vegetable is just as creamy as its more popular counterpart pumpkin.

 We hope these recipes have left you ins-PIE-red.
 If you’re still planning your Thanksgiving meals, check out our Ultimate Thanksgiving Guide.
 If you’re still hungry for more…

 We highly recommend downloading our Food Monster App, which is available for both Android and iPhone, and can also be found on Instagram and Facebook.
-The app has more than 8,000 plant-based, allergy-friendly recipes, and subscribers gain access to ten new recipes per day.
+The app has more than 10,000 plant-based, allergy-friendly recipes, and subscribers gain access to new recipes every day.
 Check it out!